 "Miegakure is a 4-dimensional puzzle game.
 What this means is that I am going to struggle to convey exactly what playing it entails.
 Thatís not to say that the gameís designer, Marc ten Bosch, has made something alienating or overly intellectual.
-Itís a warm, funny, deeply intelligent game, which I was pleased to have the opportunity play on the periphery of this yearís GDC."
+Itís a warm, funny, deeply intelligent game"

 - Jim Rossignol (Rock Paper Shotgun)

 When will the game be out and on what platforms?

 The game is currently in development and the goal is to release it in downloadable form for consoles and PC/Mac/Linux.
 There is no announced date and platform yet.